gotschmarcel/goserv.it/content/example/routing.md

 Each `Router` as well as the `Server` (which is a special router) provides methods to register handlers for routes.
 One important thing to notice here is the use of one of the methods named after a HTTP verb.
-This means the only requests having the HTTP method "GET" and a URL path that matches exactly "/" will be forwarded to our `IndexHandler`.
+This means that only requests with the HTTP method "GET" and a URL path that matches exactly "/" will be forwarded to our `IndexHandler`.

 > *goserv* provides a convenience method for the most common HTTP verbs: GET, PUT, POST, DELETE and PATCH